top of page

 Engineering small conditional RNAs (scRNAs) for cell-selective spatiotemporal control of regulation in living organisms.

-Developing dynamic nucleic acid nanotechnologies for multiplexed quantitative imaging of the programmable molecules of life (DNA, RNA, proteins) and for rapid at-home testing for SARS-CoV-2 and other pathogens.
+Developing dynamic nucleic acid nanotechnologies for multiplexed, quantitative, high-resolution imaging of the programmable molecules of life (DNA, RNA, proteins) and complexes thereof.

 Resource: Molecular Technologies